openharmony/docs/en/application-dev/quick-start/arkts-appstorage.md

 ### Unrecommended: Using @StorageLink to Implement Event Notification

-Compared with the common mechanism for event notification, the two-way synchronization mechanism of @StorageLink and AppStorage is expensive in two aspects: (1) Variables in AppStorage may be bound to components on different pages, but the event notifications may not need to be sent to all these components; (2) Any change to the @StorageLink decorated variables may cause costly UI re-rendering.
+The two-way synchronization mechanism of @StorageLink and AppStorage is not recommended.
+This is because the variables in AppStorage may be bound to components on different pages, but the event notifications may not be sent to all these components.
+In addition, any change to the @StorageLink decorated variables may trigger UI re-rendering, bringing negative impact on the performance.

-In the following example, any tap event in the **TapImage** component will trigger a change of the **tapIndex** attribute.
+In the following example, any click event in the **TapImage** component will trigger a change of the **tapIndex** attribute.
 As @StorageLink establishes a two-way data synchronization with AppStorage, the local change is synchronized to AppStorage.
 As a result, all custom components owning the **tapIndex** attribute bound to AppStorage are notified of the change.
 After @Watch observes the change to **tapIndex**, the state variable **tapColor** is updated, and the UI is re-rendered.
 (Because **tapIndex** is not directly bound to the UI, its change does not directly trigger UI re-rendering.)

 To use the preceding mechanism to implement event notification, ensure that variables in AppStorage are not directly bound to the UI and the @Watch decorated function is as simple as possible.
 (If the @Watch decorated function takes a long time to execute, the UI re-rendering efficiency will be affected.)